sendgrid/docs/source/API_Reference/Web_API_v3/teammates.md

 *****

 {% anchor h2 %}
-Delete a pending teammate invite
+Delete a pending teammate invite [DELETE]
 {% endanchor %}

 This endpoint allows you to delete a pending teammate invite.